ues-io/docs/data/articles/docs/files/1-getting-started/deploy-to-site/deploy-to-site.md

 ## 4. Package your application

--   Click on the ‘Packaging’ breadcrumb and ‘Package a New Version’ button.
+-   Click on the ‘Packaging’ tile and ‘Package a New Version’ button.

 ![Package](./image11.png "Package")